ErikMejerHansen/ErikMejerHansen.github.io/_posts/2021-07-29-are we pair programming too much.md

 The next time someone ask me about the reasonability of doing pair programming I think I'll change may answer from "It's at least twice as fast" to:

-_"I believe that pair programming is a worthwhile investment in knowledge sharing, team building and learning - but we shouldn't use it for everything"_.
+_"I believe that pair programming is a worthwhile investment in knowledge sharing, team building and learning - but for some tasks will be an investment"_.

 I still strongly believe that pair programming is worth the investment, but I also believe that we should be honest about it being an investment.